uniLateral/thegame/README.md

-thegame
+Game
 =======
-This Game is a work in progress.
+This game is a work in progress.
 Coming out in 2017.